makeabilitylab/makeabilitylabwebsite/README.md

 TIP: Save time by only adding the content needed to fix the issue you are working on.

 # Bootstrapping Content

+WARNING: this is outdated and should be taken out (and the relevant code should also be stripped out too)

 To support quickly adding content for development, we have two automated tools that download data from Jon’s UMD website.

 1. Go into the Docker shell, run `make shell`.
 If you're on Windows and can't use the Makefile, just type this in instead `docker run -ti -v ${pwd}/db:/code/db -v ${pwd}/media:/code/media --entrypoint=bash`